MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsmediaplayer.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to prevent a shortcut icon for the Player from being added to the user's desktop.

 If you enable this policy setting, users cannot add the Player shortcut icon to their desktops.